-- Efforts will be made to understand and alleviate any barriers to obtaining materials necessary for completing and collecting takehome assignments.
-No fees may be charged. - Certified lead teachers should be developing and monitoring content of no more than 30 minutes per day of non-virtual remote learning. - Content should include all learning domains aligned with PA Learning Standards for Early Childhood. - Home visits will count when an instructional component is included.
+- Efforts are made to understand and alleviate any barriers to obtaining materials necessary for completing and collecting take-home assignments.
+No fees are charged. - Certified lead teachers develop and monitor content of no more than 30 minutes per day of non-virtual remote learning. - Content includes all learning domains aligned with PA Learning Standards for Early Childhood. - Home visits count when an instructional component is included.